gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 favstats(daysanysub~sex, data=HELPrct3)
 ```

-2.1.
+2.2.
 Based on the results provided, how many observations were missing for males
 and females?
 Missing values here likely mean that the subjects didn't use any
 substances post-detox in the time of the study but might have at a later
 date -- the study just didn't run long enough.
 This is called ***censoring***.
 What is the problem with the numerical summaries here if the missing responses
 were all something larger than the largest observation?

-2.2.
-Make a beanplot and a boxplot of ``daysanysub`` ~ ``sex`` using the
+2.3.
+Make a pirate-plot and a boxplot of ``daysanysub`` ~ ``sex`` using the
 ``HELPrct3`` data set created above.
 Compare the distributions, recommending
 parametric or nonparametric inferences.

-2.3.
+2.4.
 Generate the permutation results and write out the 6+ steps of the
-hypothesis test, making sure to note the numerical value of observed test
-statistic you are using and include a discussion of the scope of inference.

-2.4.
+hypothesis test.

+2.5.
 Interpret the p-value for these results.

-2.5.
-Generate the parametric ``t.test`` results, reporting the test-statistic,
+2.6.
+Generate the parametric test results using ``lm``, reporting the test-statistic,
 its distribution under the null hypothesis, and compare the p-value to those
 observed using the permutation approach.

-2.6.
+2.7.
 Make and interpret a 95% bootstrap confidence interval for the difference
 in the means.